arcus/education_modules/learning_to_learn/learning_to_learn.md

 As mentioned above, a lot of your learning is likely to be derived from hands-on code writing, troubleshooting, and problem solving.

-However, although self-teaching is a useful skill, it’s equally crucial to be prepared to recognize when you’ve spent too much time trying to trouble shoot an error on your own.
+However, although self-teaching is a useful skill, it’s equally crucial to be prepared to recognize when you’ve spent too much time trying to troubleshoot an error on your own.

 Unfortunately, because everyone has a different tolerance for ambiguity and frustration, there are no good hard and fast rules on when to ask for help rather than continuing to power through on your own.